 Bearhug (requires STR 8+).
 You grab your target with both arms, squeezing him.
 You can only bearhug a target of your size category or smaller.
 Once established, you cause your unarmed damage per round for free, and can move at half speed, moving your victim with you.
 It takes a STR or AGI attack action to escape your bearhug.

 Blinding attack (requires AGI 6+).
 This is a temporary blinding attack – throwing sand in an opponent's face, pulling his hat down over his eyes, throwing a cloak or blanket over him.
-Pay 1d6; the opponent is blinded for one round.
+Pay 1d6; the opponent gains the Blind condition.

 Blind shot (requires LUC 5+).
 While in full cover, you may pay 2d6 to take a shot without looking at what you are shooting at or exposing yourself.
 You use your LUC attribute instead of your AGI or INT for this shot.

 Brush off (requires STR 8+).
-You contemptuously brush aside a melee attack, gaining the effect of cover from one melee attack from a creature of your size category or smaller.
+You contemptuously brush aside a melee attack as a reaction; your attacker suffers a -2d6 penalty to that attack.

 Burst of speed (requires piloting or driving skill).
 Your mount, ship, or vehicle gains a speed boost of 2 hexes/squares for the turn.